LinusBorg/vue-simple-portal/README.md

 TODO: Insert jsfiddle

-## What's the difference to `portal-vue`
+## How this lib relates to `portal-vue`

-I'm the author of [portl-vue](https://github.com/LinusBorg/portal-vue), a pretty popular portal librar for Vue.js, so the obvious question is:
+I'm the author of [portal-vue](https://github.com/LinusBorg/portal-vue), a pretty popular portal library for Vue.js, so the obvious question is:

 _Why publish another Portal component?_

-Well, `portal-vue` was my first sucessful library, and I new it wanted it to be _awesome_, so I packed it full of features to portal _anything_ to _anywhere_, _anytime_ you want.
+Well, `portal-vue` was my first sucessful library, and I wanted it to be _awesome_, so I packed it full of features to portal _anything_ to _anywhere_, _anytime_ you want.

 That' turned out pretty well, but there were two issues that I found over time, so I wrote a smaller lib that adresses these issues while sliming down on features.